gustybreeze/MEDIA-PLAYER-APP-2-ANDROID-TASK-2/README.md

 *MENTOR:* NEELA SANTHOSH KUMAR

 **Media Player App**

 This is a simple Python-based media player that plays MP3 audio files using a graphical interface.
 It uses the pygame library for audio and tkinter for the GUI.

 **Project Structure**

 media_player_app.py - The main script that runs the media player.

   media_player - A folder containing audio files.

-      sample.mp3 -  A sample MP3 file included for demo purposes.

 README.md - Documentation and usage instructions.

 **Features:**

 - Play and stop MP3 audio.

 - Simple and user-friendly interface.